flatcar-archive/flatcar-docs/os/kernel-modules.md

     --image=coreos_developer_container.bin
 ```

-Now, inside the container, fetch the Container Linux package definitions, then download and prepare the Linux kernel source for building external modules.
+Now, inside the container, fetch the Flatcar Linux package definitions, then download and prepare the Linux kernel source for building external modules.

 ```sh
 emerge-gitclone